 1997-1999 Human Development Center, Senior Policy Analyst

-Liu Yi, Economist (seconded from State Administration of Foreign Exchange)
+Liu Xu, Economist (seconded from State Administration of Foreign Exchange)

 Li Jing, Office Manager